kaushik-anand/fyle-internship-challenge-23/README.md

 ### Project Overview

-GitBuddy is an Angular 14+ single-page application (SPA) that allows users to input a GitHub username and displays the public GitHub repositories associated with that user.
+Gitgoogle is an Angular 14+ single-page application (SPA) that allows users to input a GitHub username and displays the public GitHub repositories associated with that user.
 The application includes features such as server-side pagination, a search bar, skeleton loaders, and a dropdown for selecting page size.

 ### Features